Have a question? Check here for the answers to the most commonly ask questions.

 The best training to climb is to simulate the activity, hiking uphill with a backpack on.
 If trails are not assessable to you we recommend using a gym, running stairs, cycling, and trail running.
 Work toward an hour of uninterrupted aerobic activity and increase the intensity and duration of your workouts.
 Always consult your doctor before beginning any exercise program.

 Expect to carry a 40-45 lb pack (including group gear) on the approach to base camp.
 You will add shared group gear (5-8 pounds) to your personal gear.
-On climb day, your pack will weigh approximately 12-15 lbs.
-Porters are available at an additional cost ($150 per porter per day).
-Please contact the office to make arrangements.
+On climb day, your pack will weigh approximately 15-20 lbs.

 Shasta Mountain Guides provides main meals: breakfasts and dinners, tents, stoves, cooking equipment, ropes and harnesses, and all passes and permits.
 All of our summit climbs include snow school in preparation for the ascent.

 Trip members provide their own personal gear; clothing, backpack, sleeping bag, mountaineering boots, ice axes, crampons, helmet.
-All of the technical gear can be rented here locally at The Fifth Season 530-926-3606.
+All of the technical gear can be rented locally at The Fifth Season 530-926-3606.
 We recommend reserving any rental gear well in advance to ensure that you have the proper equipment.
 Shasta Mountain Guides does not provide transportation to or from any of our trips or outings.